-It is possible to design a adjustable frequency drive according to the application requirements by using the ordering number system.
+It is possible to design a VLT AQUA adjustable frequency drive according to the application requirements by using the ordering number system.

-For the VLT HVAC Drive, you can order both standard drives and drives with integral options by sending a type code string describing the product to your local Danfoss sales office:
+For the VLT AQUA, you can order standard drives and drives with integral options by sending a type code string describing the product to the Danfoss sales office, for example.:

-FC-102P18KT4E21H1XGCXXXSXXXXAGBKCXXXXDX
+FC-202P18KT4E21H1XGCXXXSXXXXAGBKCXXXXDX

 The meaning of the characters in the string can be located in the pages containing the ordering numbers in the chapter How to Select Your VLT.
-In the example above, a Profibus LON works option and a general purpose I/O option is included in the drive.
+In the example above, a Profibus LON works option and a General purpose I/O option is included in the drive.

-Ordering numbers for VLT HVAC Drive standard variants can also be located in the chapter How to Select Your VLT.
+Ordering numbers for VLT AQUA Drive standard variants can also be located in the chapter How to Select Your VLT.